RedDragonJ/Swift-Algorithms/README.md

    Here is the link to the problems in Java if you like to check them out: https://tenderleo.gitbooks.io/leetcode-solutions-/content/GoogleEasy/1.html

+   FYI: the code file is called Contents.swift in each folder

   ### Programming Language